1173249/Lit/README.md

 ## USAGE
 * conf
-edit the config.ini, specify SDK PATH, device name AND testing object you want to test. there are already 9 games built in tools as seen in the config file.
+edit the config.ini, specify SDK PATH, device name AND mobile games you want to test. there are already 9 games built in tools as seen in the config file.

 * image
-upload function icon , play icon and target icons if need into the image folder
+upload function icon , play icon and target icons if needed into the image folder There are two ways to run the tool
-* bin
+* 1. step by step
 python recorder.py : following the instruction to play the game as a real user, kill the script if you think the training is long enough python analyzer.py python module_gen.py python testcase_gen.py python play.py

-* script
+* 2.tooltest script
 bash -x tooltest.sh run the test automatically

 ## OUTPUT